Attendance & Absence

 To report a student absent please phone 01268 552536

-- If no reason has been received for a student's absence, the Academies will initiate first day calling.
+- If no reason has been received for a child’s absence, the Academy will initiate first day calling.

-- Wherever possible parents/carers should make appointments outside of school hours, if this is unavoidable students should attend school before and after the appointment.
+- Wherever possible parents should make appointments outside of school hours but if this is unavoidable students should attend school before and after the appointment.

 - If no appropriate medical evidence is provided then the Academies cannot authorise an absence. (ie. medical appointment card, prescription, Doctor’s letter)

 - Students are expected to arrive to school for 8.25am daily.

 Holidays/Term Time Leave of Application